Check out this article with phone interview questions and answers!

 If you are interviewing for a new position, make sure to keep your response positive:

-“I’m at a point in my career where I am ready to take on more responsibility and I love that this role has the opportunity to mentor a junior team member.
+“I’m at a point in my career where I am ready to take on more responsibility.
+I love that this role has the opportunity to mentor a junior team member.
 I am also looking to move to a more mission-driven company, which I can see is really important to the team here.”

 4. What are your salary requirements?